Chemically inert: Inert gas

 The term inert may also be applied in a relative sense.
 For example, molecular nitrogen is an inert gas under ordinary conditions, existing as diatomic molecules, N_{2}.
 The presence of a strong triple covalent bond in the N_{2} molecule renders it unreactive under normal circumstances.
 Nevertheless, nitrogen gas does react with the alkali metal lithium to form compound lithium nitride (Li3N), even under ordinary conditions.
 Under high pressures and temperatures and with the right catalysts, nitrogen becomes more reactive; the Haber process uses such conditions to produce ammonia from atmospheric nitrogen.

 Main uses

 Inert atmospheres consisting of gases such as argon, nitrogen, or helium are commonly used in chemical reaction chambers and in storage containers for oxygen- or water-sensitive substances, to prevent unwanted reactions of these substances with oxygen or water.

 Argon is widely used in fluorescence tubes and low energy light bulbs.
 Argon gas helps to protect the metal filament inside the bulb from reacting with oxygen and corroding the filament under high temperature.

 Neon is used in making advertising signs.
 Neon gas in a vacuum tube glows bright red in colour when electricity is passed through.
 Different coloured neon lights can also be made by using other gases.

-Helium gas is mainly used to fill hot air and party balloons.
-Balloons filled with it float upwards and this phenomenon is achieved as helium gas is less dense than air.
+Helium gas is used in cryogenics, welding, and rocketry, among other uses.
+It is also used to fill blimps, scientific balloons, and party balloons.
+Balloons filled with it float upwards as helium gas is less dense than air.